Default CDM Mapping

-Restart the Tideway service after making changes to CDM
+Restart the Tideway service after making changes to class definitions

-If any changes are made to the CDM in the CMDB, for example, adding attributes, you cannot sync to those attributes until the tideway service has been restarted.
-On restart of the tideway service, the CDM is read and all customized classes and attributes are available to CMDB sync.
+If any changes are made to the class definitions in the CMDB, for example, adding attributes or whole new classes, you cannot sync to them until BMC Discovery has been restarted.
+On restart of Discovery, the class definitions are read and all customized classes and attributes are available to CMDB sync.